dzhadinets/yalda/README.md

 MODULE_LICENSE("GPL");
 ```
 The same way you can add any other subdirectories.
-If you would like using same-dir makefile you can use combined makefile or kbuild
+If you would like using same-dir makefile you can use combined makefile or Kbuild
 https://docs.kernel.org/kbuild/makefiles.html
 ```make
 ifneq ($(KERNELRELEASE),)